MonicaMagxwalisa/MonicaMagxwalisa/README.md

 👋 Hi, My name is Monica Magxwalisa from Saldanha Bay, but you can call Mo.

-🌱 I’m currently learning software development at Codespace academy.
+🌱 I’m currently learning software development at Codespace academy, stressful but fun.

 👀 I’m interested in using technology to promote environmental sustainability,
       I want to use my skills for environmental data analysis and